 Our Hip-hop levels include:

-Hip-hop dance refers to street dance styles primarily performed to hip-hop music or that have evolved as part of hip-hop culture.
-It includes a wide range of styles primarily breaking, locking, and popping which were created in the 1970s and made popular by dance crews in the United States.
-Our faculty also specialize in modern hip-hop techniques and we encourage students to grow in their confidence and swagitude with a fun, upbeat class environment.
+Hip-hop dance refers to street dance styles primarily performed to hip-hop music or has evolved as part of hip-hop culture.
+It is a fun, high-energy class that encourages individual style and creativity while learning and developing coordination, confidence, and a wide variety of styles.
+It includes a wide range of styles, primarily breaking, locking, and popping, created in the 1970s and popularized by dance crews in the United States.
+All students have the opportunity to showcase their talents in a year-end performance.

 Our Stretch levels include:

-Colorado Ballet Society developed and offers this specially designed preparation program as part of our focus on health and safety for the young dancer.
-The curriculum for the class includes a look into history and how dancing on pointe evolved; a basic understanding of the anatomy of the foot, as well as the structure of the pointe shoe; proper foot care; and how to care for and sew ribbons and elastic onto pointe shoes.
-Most importantly, you will be taught theraband, Pilates, and physical therapy exercises designed to strengthen the structures of the foot and ankle, while continuing to work on placement and strengthening of the legs and core.
+Colorado Ballet Society developed and offers this specially designed preparation program as a part of our focus on health and safety for a young dancer.
+The curriculum for the class includes: a look into the history and how dancing on pointe evolved; a basic understanding of the anatomy of the foot, as well as the structure of the pointe shoe; proper foot care; and how to care for and sew ribbons and elastic onto pointe shoes.
+Most importantly, dancers will be taught TheraBand, Pilates, and physical therapy exercises designed to strengthen the structures of the foot and ankle, while continuing to work on placement and strengthening of the legs and core.

 Pre Pointe is by invitation only to dancers that have shown physical, mental, and emotional readiness.
 Pre Pointe is usually begun in the summer and continues into the fall semester.
-Following pre pointe, dancers are put on pointe between October and January.
+Following pre pointe, dancers go en pointe between October and January.

 Currently we have no